WVC 44 -

 decedent who are reasonably ascertainable.

-(d) The personal representative shall, within ninety days
+(d) The personal representative shall, within sixty days after

 published pursuant to subsection (a) of this section, by first